iLeafSolutionsPvtLtd/NYTNewsApp-IOS/README.md

 ## Tools And Resources Used

-- [CocoaPods](https://cocoapods.org/) - CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-It has over 33 thousand libraries and is used in over 2.2 million apps.
-CocoaPods can help you scale your projects elegantly.
+- [Package](https://developer.apple.com/documentation/swift_packages) - Swift Package Manager, or SPM, lets you manage your project dependencies, allowing you to import libraries into your applications with ease.

-## Library Used
+## Package Used
-- [SDWebImage](https://github.com/rs/SDWebImage) - This library provides an async image downloader with cache support.
+- [Kingfisher](https://github.com/onevcat/Kingfisher) - This library provides an async image downloader with cache support.
-Reachability.swift is a replacement for Apple's Reachability sample, re-written in Swift with closures.
 - [ReachabilitySwift ](https://github.com/ashleymills/Reachability.swift) - Reachability.swift is a replacement for Apple's Reachability sample, re-written in Swift with closures.